chelseakno/VBA_challenge/README.md

 # Stocks Analysis

-A look into a large array of stocks and their various performance metrics from 2014-2016.
+A look into a large list of stocks and their various performance metrics from 2014-2016.
 Completed using VBA.